Best trails in New England National Park

 Which trail has the most elevation gain in New England National Park?

-If you're looking for elevation gain, New England National Park has you covered.
-New England Wilderness Walk: Point Lookout to Darkwood boasts the most elevation gain with 2,352 ft of total ascent.
-The park's runner-up is Wright's Lookout via Lyrebird Walk, which will get you 2,096 ft of elevation gain.
+New England Wilderness Walk: Point Lookout to Darkwood has the most elevation gain with 2,352 ft of total ascent.
+The park's runner-up is Wright's Lookout via Lyrebird Walk, which has 2,096 ft of elevation gain.

 Are there camping trails available in New England National Park?

-According to AllTrails.com, there is 1 camping trail in New England National Park which is New England Wilderness Walk: Point Lookout to Darkwood with an average 4.6 star rating from 24 community reviews.
+According to AllTrails.com, there are 3 camping trails in New England National Park and the most popular is Thungutti Campground to Wrights Lookout with an average 4.4 star rating from 26 community reviews.

 Are there running trails available in New England National Park?